mrwhistles/chromebook_kernel_builder/README.md

 # chromebook_kernel_build
- Docker container that builds the chromiumos kernel for chromebooks.
+ Docker container that builds the chromiumos kernel for chromebooks that run traditional deb based GNU/Linux distrobutions.